Skip to content

 jump C27/L - - Jump to label or 27-bit constant address in Arg1

-jumpo C27 - - Jump to unsigned 27-bit constant offset in Arg1
+jumpo C27 - - Jump to signed 27-bit constant offset in Arg1

 jumpr C16 R - Jump to Arg2 with 16-bit signed offset in Arg1